Engee documentation

 Out[0]:

-Now let's display the phase trajectory - the variation of the phase coordinates (x and y) with time.
-In the figure, the initial positions are in shades of red, and at the end of the solution they are in shades of blue.
+Now let's display the phase trajectory - the change in phase coordinates (x and y) from time to time.
+In the figure, the initial positions are in shades of red, and at the end of the solution are blue.

 In [ ]: